 - Speed limit on the University of Missouri-Kansas City campus is 10 MPH unless otherwise posted.

-- The Manager and/or the Director of UMKC Police is authorized to impound or have removed, any motor vehicle illegally or improperly parked on the grounds of the University of Missouri-Kansas City (See Section XII), and the owner thereof shall pay all towing and storage charges as a result of the impoundment of the motor vehicle.
-The University Police, Parking Operations and the University assume no liability when vehicles are towed.
+- The Director and/or the Director of UMKC Police is authorized to impound or have removed, any motor vehicle illegally or improperly parked on the grounds of the University of Missouri-Kansas City (See Section XII), and the owner thereof shall pay all towing and storage charges as a result of the impoundment of the motor vehicle.
+The University Police, Parking and Transportation and the University assume no liability when vehicles are towed.

 - No motorized vehicle may be parked in any bicycle rack, building or entranceway to any building, and when so parked shall be issued a University violation notification and may be removed from the area.
 At no time shall a motorcycle, motor scooter or moped be operated on the sidewalks or lawns of the University of Missouri-Kansas City.
 All such vehicles are subject to all traffic regulations applying to motor vehicles.
 (See Section X, A-8)

-- The Manager, upon direction of the Chancellor of the University of Missouri-Kansas City, or designee, may temporarily change the qualifications for parking on any parking lot and prescribe the temporary qualifications.
+- The Director, upon direction of the Chancellor of the University of Missouri-Kansas City, or designee, may temporarily change the qualifications for parking on any parking lot and prescribe the temporary qualifications.

-- The Parking Operations office shall be kept open and the Manager shall be in charge weekdays 8 a.m. to 1 p.m. and 2 p.m. to 5 p.m., excluding University-sanctioned holidays.
+- The Parking and Transportation office shall be kept open and the Director shall be in charge weekdays 8 a.m. to 5 p.m., excluding University-sanctioned holidays.

-- There shall, at all times, be kept in said office a supply of all application forms to be completed by applicants for the purchase of parking permits, and forms for application for hearing before the Committee.
+- There shall, at all times, be kept in said office access to all application forms to be completed by applicants for the purchase of parking permits, and forms for application for hearing before the Committee.

 - The University assumes no responsibility for the care and protection of vehicles or their contents while the vehicle is on property owned, leased or otherwise controlled by the University.

-The Manager shall publish on the UMKC Parking Operations website the policy of the University of Missouri-Kansas City with reference to motor vehicles, the responsibility of those who operate motor vehicles, and the rules and regulations together with such other matters relating thereto as may be deemed proper.
+The Director shall publish on the UMKC Parking and Transportation website the policy of the University of Missouri-Kansas City with reference to motor vehicles, the responsibility of those who operate motor vehicles, and the rules and regulations together with such other matters relating thereto as may be deemed proper.

 - Any student attending the University of Missouri-Kansas City may possess and operate a motor vehicle and must comply with the Parking and Traffic Regulations.